linode/apl-docs/docs/for-devs/get-started/lab-18.md

 ![expose services](../../img/create-svc.png)

-- Select the `blue` service of the Workload we created in the previous laby:
+- Select the `blue` service of the Workload we created in the previous lab:

 ![expose services](../../img/create-svc-2.png)